-The walk will be from the Luthuli Museum on Nokukhanya Luthuli Street to the Memorial Site returning via Chief Luthuli’s gravesite at the Groutville United Congregational Church to the Groutville Sports Field.
-This year marks 51 years after the tragic death of Chief Albert Luthuli on 21 July 1967.
+The Walk starts at the Luthuli Museum at Nokukhanya Luthuli Street to the Memorial Site returning via Chief Albert Luthuli’s gravesite at the Groutville United Congregational Church and then concludes at the Groutville Sports Ground.
+The route of the Walk is 11,5 KM altogether.

 Along the route is the Aldinville Primary School, where Chief Luthuli started schooling.
 Next to it is the King Shaka Observation Rock where King Shaka used to sit and watch his warriors like the Hlomendlini regiment drilling.
 He also used to enjoy watching his cattle in Shaka’s Kraal.
 The Charlotedale level crossing and railway station is also one of significant sites.

 In 2018, the Luthuli Legacy Fun Run started at Chief Albert Luthuli’s Statue on Chief Albert Luthuli Street in KwaDukuza.
 It went southwards on R102 where there was a slight detour to get participants of Fun Run past the site of the Gledhow Sugar Company.
 The route passed the Nonhlevu Store that was established by Chief Albert Luthuli in order to provide a steady income for his family.

 A new element to the Luthuli Legacy Walk & Fun Run was introduced in 2018 that being the Aerobics Warm-up Session in the morning and a Cool-down Session after the Walk & Fun Run in order to further promote the importance of exercise and healthy living.
 An aerobics instructor from the KwaZulu-Natal Department of Sports & Recreation facilitated these sessions.
 The inclusion of aerobics has become a standard feature.

 The Walk continues to grow from strength to strength each year with various elements added to make it bigger and interesting in order to attract more participants.